revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-67. I have a table called employee in SQL and now i want to create another table as employee_2 that has the same structure and data of employee table.
+67. I have a table called employee in SQL and now I want to create another table as employee_2 that has the same structure and data as the employee table.
 How can I do this?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)